FailureToLoad/homelab-cluster/readme.md

 ## ArgoCD Setup

 ArgoCD provides GitOps continuous deployment for the cluster.
-It's deployed with authentication disabled for local access via port-forward.
+It's deployed with authentication disabled and exposed only via Tailscale for secure private access.

 ### Deploy ArgoCD